ayushsoni1010/ayushsoni1010/README.md

   ●
   <a href="https://magic.app/">Magic</a>
   <i><b> (Product Engineer)</b></i> -
   Worked on a dashboard application based on a SaaS product that seamlessly integrates with Slack.
-The application provides communities with features such as access member directories, manage events and spaces, receive announcements without distractions, and automate bulk messages in Slack without leaving the Slack.
+The application provides communities with features such as access member directories, manage events and spaces, receive announcements without distractions, and automate bulk messages in Slack without leaving Slack.
 </p>
 <!-- -->